minjispace/mandy0529/README.md

 Shoulda, Woulda, Coulda are didn't do anything. 🙅🏻‍♀️

-I Will Keep Trying My Best In EverythingFor My Dazzling Daily Life✨
+I will keep trying my best in everythingFor My dazzling Daily Life✨